vimond/replay/plans.md

 14. Basic HTML5 video streamer, only for MP4.
 15. Component and API documentation [Styleguidist](https://react-styleguidist.js.org/docs/documenting.html)
 16. Docs on creating a full CSS file for a customised player, including core styles.
+17. RxHlsVideoStreamer.
-17. NPM package(s) exposing default player and all components individually.
+18. NPM package(s) exposing default player and all components individually.
-18. Redux actions (with player instance addressing).
+19. Redux actions (with player instance addressing).
-19. Redux demo app.
+20. Redux demo app.

 ## Detail tasks to be done/clarified